A&S Promotion and Tenure Dossier, Tenure-Track

 I. Summarize in a table the overall instructor rating (#2 of the Global Index as provided by Class Climate Survey System) for each course taught during the past 5 years.
 Please provide the scale used and indicate the low/high value.
 You are strongly encouraged to present the data in tabular form using the model provided in Appendix 1 at the end of this document.
 Provide any explanations you deem necessary for your numerical evaluations.
 Choose one class that you have taught multiple times (three or more) over the previous 5 years and provide copies of actual student comments for all sections.
 You may also provide copies of the comments for other courses in the appendix.
 It is not necessary to provide comments for all classes.
-If possible, include a comparison with average student evaluations for all instructors of similar courses in the department.

 II.
 Teaching awards and recognition

 III.
 Selection for teaching in special (e.g., Themes, Scholars Program, etc.)